Bruce Bochy: Early life

-Bochy was born in France (in Bussac-Forêt, Charente-Maritime), where his father, Sergeant Major (E-9) Gus Bochy, was stationed as a non-commissioned officer in the U.S. Army at the time.
+Bruce Douglas Bochy was born on April 16, 1955, in Bussac-Forêt, Charente-Maritime, France), where his father, Sergeant Major (E-9) Gus Bochy, was stationed as a non-commissioned officer in the U.S. Army at the time.
 Growing up, Bochy moved with his family to the Panama Canal Zone, South Carolina, and Virginia, before settling in Melbourne, Florida.

 Bochy graduated from Melbourne High School, where he was a baseball teammate of Darrell Hammond of Saturday Night Live fame.

 College career

 Bochy attended Brevard Community College (later known as Eastern Florida State College) for two years on a partial scholarship, winning a state championship in 1975, before committing to play baseball for Eddie Stanky at South Alabama.
 Bochy played for Stroube's Mobil, Washington D.C.'s franchise in the All American Amateur Baseball Association (AABA).
-He was the RBI leader with 11 in 6 games during the 1974 National AABA tournament.
-Stroube's Mobil finished 3rd in the tournament with a record of 4-2 after losing in the consolation round 5-4 in 14 innings to eventual runner-up New Orleans.
+He was the RBI leader with 11 in six games during the 1974 National AABA tournament.
+Stroube's Mobil finished 3rd in the tournament with a record of 4–2 after losing in the consolation round 5–4 in 14 innings to eventual runner-up New Orleans.